odsogunro/odsogunro.github.io/_pages/about.md

 2021

-- June-August: Particiapted in the 2021 HLTCOE Summer Camp for Applied Language Exploration (SCALE).
-2021's topic was Cross Language Information Retrieval (CLIR). [*](https://hltcoe.jhu.edu/research/scale/scale-2021/)
+- June-August: Participated in the 2021 HLTCOE Summer Camp for Applied Language Exploration (SCALE).
+2021's topic was Cross Language Information Retrieval (CLIR).
+I worked on the Data De-Duplication Team. [*](https://hltcoe.jhu.edu/research/scale/scale-2021/)

 <!--
 - May: ...